 I recognize a lot of names of people he works with, but if I saw them at the store, would not recognize them.
 He knows many of my friends by name, but we don’t hang out as families.
 With the long hours and last minute changes of schedule of a chef, it makes it hard to invite someone over or to be invited over.
-He works when most people are off.
+Chefs work when most people are off.
 Oh the life of the chef.
 I would love to have time and friends to do things with as a family.
 This is a really tough one for me, so I’ll leave it at that for now.
 I’m sure there will be another post about that in the future.

 So separate lives – my life here at home and his life at the restaurant and here at home – and we are trying to emulsify them (thus the name of the blog in case you haven’t caught on before).
 Some days I think we have it figured out.
 Other days I just sit and ask myself, “Are we ever going to figure this out?”

 But here we are with these two lives which in all reality don’t fit very well together, yet this is where God has brought us.
 We’re not going to give up trying to emulsify these separate lives.
 It’s tough.
 We’ll have good days and bad days, and then some really, really, really bad days.
 We’ll have to fight for our marriage, our family, his job, all of it.
 But we won’t give up.
 We’re in this together, ‘til death do us part.

 I used to wonder if this feeling of living separate lives would ever change as he moved beyond the position of Executive Chef.